dead1ock/swganh-docs/book/clustering.rst

 Clustering is only recommended for server administrators faced with high server populations (4 digit number).
 The goal is to take the most resource intensive tasks and split them off from the main simulation to allow for scaling.

-Service Schemas
+Servers
 ###############
 SWG:ANH employs a very simple clustering schema.
-A Service Schema is a collection of Services which run together on a single executable.
-There are 3 main Service Schemas that make up a cluster:
+Each server mode is a collection of Services which run together on a single executable.
+There are 3 server types.

 Login
 -----
 * Scale: 1 per-Cluster
-One Login Service Schema is required per-cluster, but one can span between multiple galaxies.
+One Login Server is required per-cluster, but one can span between multiple galaxies.
 Its single task is to authenticate users and forward them to the correct Connection Service.

 Connection
 ----------